rbalicki2/react-bootstrap-extended/README.md

 I omitted classes like `lead`, `blockquote-reverse`, etc. because they are too component-specific.

-If you want to add these back, a future release will give you that ability!

 ## The existing `pullRight` and `pullLeft` props don't work on `DropdownButton`, `SplitButton`, `Dropdown` and `Nav`!

 There are a few components that use the same props (`pullRight` and `pullLeft`).
 This is a known bug, and a fix is planned for an upcoming release.